Ketel Marte Player Props: Diamondbacks vs. Marlins

 Ketel Marte At The Plate

-- Marte is batting .229 with six doubles, a home run and two walks.
+- Marte is hitting .212 with six doubles, a home run and two walks.

-- Marte has driven in a run in one game this season, and it was more than one in that game.
+- Marte has an RBI in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.